-MPA will not be liable for losses, penalties, surcharges, interest or additional tax liabilities which are caused by the acts or omissions of any other person or due to the provision to MPA of incomplete, misleading or false information or if they are caused by a failure to act on MPA’s advice or a failure to provide MPA with relevant information.
+MPA will not be liable for losses, costs, damages, penalties, surcharges, interest or additional tax liabilities which are caused by the acts or omissions of any other person or due to the provision to MPA of incomplete, misleading or false information or if they are caused by a failure to act on MPA’s advice or a failure to provide MPA with relevant information.

+MPA will not be responsible or liable for any loss, damage or expense incurred or sustained if information material to the provision of the Services is delayed or withheld or concealed from or misrepresented to MPA.
+This applies equally to fraudulent acts, misrepresentation or wilful default on the part of the Client and/or its directors, officers, employees, members, agents or advisers.
 This exclusion shall not apply where such misrepresentation, withholding or concealment is or should (in carrying out the procedures which MPA has agreed to perform with reasonable care and skill) have been evident to MPA without further enquiry beyond that which it would have been reasonable for MPA to have carried out in the circumstances.

 The Client will indemnify MPA and its agents in respect of any claim (including any claim for negligence) arising out of any unauthorised disclosure by the Client or by any person for whom the Client is responsible of MPA’s advice and opinions, whether in writing or otherwise.
 This indemnity will extend to the cost of defending any such claim, including payment at MPA’s usual rates for the time that it spends in defending any such claim.